twidi/streamdeckfs/README.md

 ## move-event

-Will move an event to another key
+Will move an event to another key for a key event, or to another page for a page event

 ```
 streamdeckfs move-event SERIAL_DIRECTORY -p PAGE -k KEY -e EVENT -tp TO_PAGE -tk TO_KEY -te TO_EVENT -c OPTION1 VALUE1 -c OPTION2 VALUE2